Saskatchewan Highway 9

 Highway 9, also called the Saskota Flyway, is a north–south, undivided provincial highway in Saskatchewan, Canada.
 It runs from North Dakota Highway 8 at the US border near Port of Northgate until it transitions into Provincial Road 283 at the Manitoba provincial boundary.
-Highway 9 is about 606 km long and passes through Carlyle, Yorkton, Canora, Preeceville, and Hudson Bay.
-It intersects Highway 1, Highway 16, and Highway 5.
-Highway 9 is a gravel surfaced road from Hudson Bay north to the Manitoba border, passing the junction with Highway 55.
-The section between Highway 55 and the Manitoba border is part of the Northern Woods and Water Route.
+Highway 9 is about 606 km long and passes through the city of Yorkton and the towns of Alameda, Carlyle, Whitewood, Canora, Sturgis, Preeceville, and Hudson Bay.
+Major highways it intersects include Highway 1 (Trans-Canada highway), Highway 16 (Yellowhead Highway), and Highway 5.
+While most of it is a paved, two-lane highway, it is a gravel surfaced road from a few kilometres north of the town of Hudson Bay to its northern terminus at the Manitoba border.
+For short stretches through some of the larger communities, the highway is four lanes.
+The final 37 km of Highway 9 runs concurrently with Highway 55 as part of the Northern Woods and Water Route.